puppetlabs/puppetlabs-stdlib/README.md

 Arguments: strings, arrays, or numerics.

-Since Puppet 6.0.0, you can use built-in functions like these:
+Since Puppet 6.0.0, you can use built-in functions to get the same results:

     [$minval, $maxval, $value_to_clamp].sort[1]